-In separate proceedings, Attwood Marshall Lawyers fought so that Fiona could retain her weekly compensation benefits and medical expenses in circumstances where she was too sick to work.
+In separate proceedings, Attwood Marshall Lawyers fought so that Ms Wills could retain her weekly compensation benefits and medical expenses in circumstances where she was too sick to work.
 Those proceedings were successful.

 Ms Wills’ case confirms what most experienced personal injury lawyers already know – employers and insurance companies have a standard practice of denying liability for genuine claims, and this is particularly true for self-insurers who fight tooth and nail to protect their reputation regardless of legal merit.

-This is designed to cause the maximum amount of pressure in the hope that the claimant will simply give up on their claim due to the delay and stress, and a common tactic in the following types of claims, both in Queensland and NSW:
+This is designed to cause the maximum amount of pressure in the hope that the claimant will simply give up on their claim due to the delay and stress, and a common tactic in the following types of claims, both in Queensland and New South Wales: